enkidevs/curriculum/python/python-playground-questions/combine-dictionaries/combine-dictionaries.md

 Start by defining your function with your choice of name.
 It should take two dictionaries as input.

-One way to add is by using `.update()` within the function and returning the resulting dictionary.
+One way to add them is by using `.update()` within the function and returning the resulting dictionary.

 Outside of the function create the two dictionaries and call your function within a `print` statement.